flashbake/sandbox/README.md

 To send a transaction with flashbake, bypassing the mempool, change the endpoint to the flashbake relay:

 ```
-tezos-client --endpoint http://flashbake-relay:8732 transfer 555 from regular-baker-0 to test
+octez-client --endpoint http://flashbake-relay:8732 transfer 555 from regular-baker-0 to test
 ```

 Observe the transaction going through, but slower than previously: only half of the bakers are flashbakers, you must wait until it is a flashbaker's time to bake.